SCBWI Impact and Legacy Fund Independent Bookstore Grant

 • Partnerships

-This grant is not open to chains and franchises.
+This grant is not open to chains or franchises.

-The SCBWI ILF Community Bookstore Grant is currently closed.
-It will open for submissions on May 15th, 2025 and close on July 15th, 2025.
+The Independent Bookstore Grant will open for submissions on September 1st, 2026 and close on November 1st, 2026.

 Submission Guidelines

-Bookstore owners or their representatives must submit the following through a google form (to be linked when grant opens for submissions):
+If the grant is open for applications, bookstore owners or their representatives must submit the following through this google form (also linked below) to apply:

 • Name of bookstore